KOTORCommunityPatches/K1_Community_Patch/README.md

 * A Sith NPC in the background of a Leviathan bridge cutscene had poor weapon discipline (Reported by ebmar) [ISSUE #35](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/35)
 * A Sith NPC in the background of a Leviathan bridge cutscene was having a bad hair day (Reported by ebmar) [ISSUE #36](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/36)
 * Calo's Rodian prey in the Undercity Apartments didn't draw their blasters (Reported by ebmar) [ISSUE #34](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/34)
+* Carth is now an equal opportunity complainer when it comes to exploding swoop bikes [ISSUE #28](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/28)
 * One of Canderous' goons in the Undercity had the wrong soundset (Reported by ebmar) [ISSUE #19](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/19)
 * Some eager Jedi show up a bit too early for their scripted fight on the Star Forge [ISSUE #5](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/5)
 * Some non-dancer Twi'lek female NPCs wear armour instead of commoner clothes [ISSUE #14](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/14)